5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 ### <a name='who-this-guide-is-for'></a>Who this guide is for
 This guide is aimed at users who want to create a new or modify an existing Layout-ID for different reasons.
 Maybe the one in use was created for the same Codec but a different system/mainboard and causes issues or they want to add inputs or outputs missing from the current Layout-ID in use.

-If you just want to compile a slimmed-down version of the AppleALC kext for the Layout-ID you are using, you can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build).
+**TIP**: If you just want a slimmed-down version of AppleALC.kext for your Codec, you can use dreamwhite's [Custom AppleALC builds](https://github.com/dreamwhite/ChonkyAppleALC-Build/releases) instead.

 ### <a name='are-you-*sure*,-you-want-to-do-this?'></a>Are you *sure*, you want to do this?
 From a user's perspective, making audio work in hackintosh is a no-brainer: add AppleALC to the kext folder of your Boot Manager, enter the correct ALC Layout-ID to the config and reboot.
 And voilà: Sound!